Chris35Wills/Chris35Wills.github.io/courses/Setup/setup.md

 Before attending the DTP Python training course, there are a few preliminary steps that you must first take.
 These will result in:

 * local installation of a bash prompt terminal
-* local Python installation using teh Anaconda distribution
+* local Python installation using the Anaconda distribution
 * initiation of a Github user account
 * installation of an appropriate text editor